MoYuM/my-hammerspoon-config/README.md

 My personal hotkey configuration, maked by Hammerspoon and Karabiner.

-This is a substitute for capslox(becasue capslox is nolonger free)
+This is a substitute for capslox(becasue capslox is nolonger free).

 ## enable hotkey